fhermeni/rescom-lab/README.md

 For this project, you have to develop various VM schedulers.
 To integrate your schedulers within the codebase, you will have to declare your schedulers inside the class `VmAllocationPolicyFactory`.

-## A first fit scheduler to start
+## A first fit scheduler to warm up

 This first scheduler aims only at discovering the CloudSim API.
 This scheduler simply places each `Vm` to the first `Host` having enough free resources (CPU and memory).

-1. Just create the new class handling the scheduling, integrate it into `VmAllocationPolicyFactory`.
-Your class must extends `VmAllocationPolicy`.
-The flag to call this scheduler for the command line interface (CLI) will be "naive".
-Test if the integration is correct.
-The code shall crash in your class but that is expected at this stage.
-2. Implements the easy part first, that is to indicate where a Vm runs.
-This is done by the `getHost(Vm)` and the `getHost(int, int)` methods
+The scheduler skeleton is in the class `NaiveVmAllocationPolicy.java`.
+It is used from the CLI using the `naive` flag.

-3. The 2 `allocateHostForVm` are the core of the Vm scheduler.
+The 2 `allocateHostForVm` are the core of the Vm scheduler.
 One of the 2 methods will be executed directly by the simulator each time a Vm is submitted.
-In these methods, you are in charge of compute the most appropriate host for each Vm.
-Implementing `allocateHostForVm(Vm, Host)` is straighforward as the host is forced.
+In these methods, you are in charge of computing the most appropriate host for each Vm.

+1. Implementing `allocateHostForVm(Vm, Host)` is straighforward as the host is forced.
 To allocate the Vm on a host look at the method `Host.vmCreate(Vm)`.
-It allocates and returns true iff the host as sufficient free resources.
-The method `getHostList` from `VmAllocationPolicy` allows to get the datacenter nodes.
-Track the way you want the host used to host that Vm.
+It allocates and returns true iff the host has sufficient free resources.
+The method `getHostList()` from `VmAllocationPolicy` allows to get the datacenter nodes.
+Use the `hoster` attribute to map the host associated to each Vm.
-4. Implements `deallocateHostForVm`, the method that remove a running `Vm` from its hosting node.
-Find the host that is running your Vm and use `Host.vmDestroy()` to kill it.
-5. The scheduler is static. `optimizeAllocation` must returns `null`
-6. Now, implement `allocateHostForVm(Vm)` that is the main method of this class.
+1. Implement `allocateHostForVm(Vm)` that is the main method of this class.
 As we said, the scheduler is very simple, it just schedule the `Vm` on the first appropriate `Host`.
-7. Test your simulator on a single day.
+1. Test your simulator on a single day.
 If the simulation terminates successfully, all the VMs have been scheduled, all the cloudlets ran, and the provider revenues is displayed.
-8. Test the simulator runs successfully on all the days.
+1. Test the simulator runs successfully on all the days.
 For future comparisons, save the daily revenues and the global one.
 At this stage, it is ok to have penalties due to SLA violations

 ## Alternative schedulers